thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/mobile-qr-code.md

 title: Mobile application QR code
 description: Mobile app QR code guide

-authorize-with-qr-code:
-    0:
-        image: /images/user-guide/ui/qr-code/qr-code-thingsboard-home-page-1-pe.png
-        title: 'Log into your ThingsBoard account and navigate to the "Home" page.
-You will find the QR code for connecting the mobile app in the bottom right corner;'
-    1:
-        image: /images/user-guide/ui/qr-code/qr-code-mobile-login-with-qr-1-pe.png
-        title: 'Launch the ThingsBoard mobile app on your device and use the QR code scanning feature.
-Make sure you have the latest version of the app installed;'
-    2:
-        image: /images/user-guide/ui/qr-code/qr-code-scan-and-open-app-pe.png
-        title: 'Scan the QR code using the ThingsBoard mobile app;'
-    3:
-        image: /images/user-guide/ui/qr-code/qr-code-mobile-dashboard-1-pe.png
-        title: 'You have successfully logged into the ThingsBoard mobile app with your account.'

 download-app-with-qr-code:
     0:
         image: /images/user-guide/ui/qr-code/qr-code-thingsboard-home-page-1-pe.png
         title: 'Log into your ThingsBoard account and navigate to the "Home" page.
 You will find the QR code for connecting the mobile app in the bottom right corner;'
     1:
         image: /images/user-guide/ui/qr-code/qr-code-scan-and-install-app-pe.png
         title: 'Open the camera app on your phone or tablet and point it at the QR code.
 The phone will automatically scan the code and show the link button.
-Click this button to open the link to download the ThingsBoard mobile app;'
+Click this button to open the link to download the <b>ThingsBoard mobile app</b>;'
     2:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-install-app-pe.png
         title: 'Install ThingsBoard mobile application;'
     3:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-open-app-1-pe.png
-        title: 'Open the installed application;'
-    4:
+        title: 'Launch the ThingsBoard mobile app to start using it.'

+authorize-with-qr-code:
+    0:
+        image: /images/user-guide/ui/qr-code/qr-code-mobile-login-with-qr-1-pe.png
+        title: 'Launch the ThingsBoard mobile app on your device and use the QR code scanning feature.
+Make sure you have the latest version of the app installed;'
+    2:
         image: /images/user-guide/ui/qr-code/qr-code-scan-and-open-app-pe.png
-        title: 'Scan the QR code again using the ThingsBoard mobile app.
-You will automatically authorize into the app, without the need to manually enter your credentials;'
+        title: 'Scan the QR code on the "Home" page of your ThingsBoard instance using the mobile app.
+You will find the QR code for connecting the mobile app in the bottom right corner;'
-    5:
+    3:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-dashboard-1-pe.png
         title: 'You have successfully logged into the ThingsBoard mobile app with your account.'